Cognitive Neuroimaging Laboratory

-A central focus of the research conducted in our lab is the integration of different neuroimaging methods including fast optical, optical spectroscopy, functional MRI and evoked potentials.
+The Cognitive Neuroimaging Laboratory studies a wide range of questions in cognitive neuroscience using the full range of neuroimaging tools.
+We study young adults, older adults, and clinical populations.
+A central focus is the integration of different neuroimaging methods including optical imaging, magnetic resonance, and electroencephalography.
 By combining different methods, we get a more complete picture of the physiological events that occur in the brain during information processing.

 Currently, our lab is seeking to better understand cognitive ageing and developing the tools and methods that allow us to study the human brain.